Rosbach vor der Höhe: Location

-To the north, Rosbach borders Friedberg; to the east, Wöllstadt; to the south, Karben; and to the west, Bad Homburg, Friedrichsdorf and Wehrheim.
-Rosbach is located 25 km north of Frankfurt in the district Wetteraukreis at the Eastern side of the Taunus mountain range.
+To the north, Rosbach borders Friedberg; to the east, Wöllstadt; to the south, Karben (all in the Wetteraukreis); and to the west, Bad Homburg, Friedrichsdorf and Wehrheim (all in the Hochtaunuskreis).
 The streams Fahrenbach and Rosbach in Ober-Rosbach and Nieder-Rosbach, respectively, flow into the Nidda.

 Geology

-Between 1998 and 2000, there was a discussion about an impact crater near Rosbach called Rosbach Krater.

-Starting with an article in the local newspaper Wetterauer Zeitung, articles in other newspapers as the Frankfurter Rundschau and the Frankfurter Allgemeine Zeitung were published.
-A mineralogist and his team from the University of Marburg found planare Strukturen (lit. planar structures) of the mineral quartz, arguing these are evident results to call the crater a result of a meteorite impact.
-Two weeks later they revised their previous interpretation, saying those planar elements are Boehm lamellae instead.
-Thus the "crater" with its deformed lamellae seems to have been created during the formation of the Taunus mountain range rather than by a meteorite.
+Between 1998 and 2000, a ring structure near Rosbach, dubbed the Rosbach Krater, was discussed as a possible impact crater.
+Starting with an article in the local newspaper Wetterauer Zeitung, articles in the Frankfurter Rundschau and the Frankfurter Allgemeine Zeitung followed.
+A mineralogist and his team from the University of Marburg found planar structures in quartz that they initially interpreted as evidence of a meteorite impact.
+Two weeks later they revised their assessment, identifying the features as Boehm lamellae instead.
+The deformed lamellae are now thought to have formed during the uplift of the Taunus range rather than from an impact event.

-Town subdivisions
+Subdivisions

-Rosbach vor der Höhe consists of three separate villages—Ober-Rosbach (Upper Rosbach), Nieder-Rosbach (Lower Rosbach) and Rodheim.
+Rosbach vor der Höhe consists of three districts: Ober-Rosbach (Upper Rosbach), Nieder-Rosbach (Lower Rosbach) and Rodheim.

-The distribution of the population is as follows: